Buddhism in the West: Temples and monasteries

 The largest Buddhist temple in the Southern Hemisphere is the Nan Tien Temple (translated as "Southern Paradise Temple"), situated at Wollongong, Australia, while the largest Buddhist temple in the Western Hemisphere is the Hsi Lai Temple (translated as "Coming West Temple"), in Hacienda Heights, California, USA.
 Both are operated by the Fo Guang Shan Order, founded in Taiwan, and around 2003 the Grand Master, Venerable Hsing Yun, asked for Nan Tien Temple and Buddhist practice there to be operated by native Australian citizens within about thirty years.
 The City of 10,000 Buddhas near Ukiah, California disputes that Hsi Lai Temple is the largest in the western hemisphere and claims it is the largest.
 This monastery was founded by Ven.
 Hsuan Hua who purchased the property.
 "Dharma Realm Buddhist Association purchased the City of Ten Thousand Buddhas in 1974 and established its headquarters there.
-The City currently comprises approximately 700 acres of land."
+The City currently comprises approximately 700 acres of land and includes a comprehensive system of education, from Instilling Goodness and Developing Virtue Primary and Secondary School to Dharma Realm Buddhist University."

 In 2006, a western ecumenical Buddhist temple called Dharma Bum Temple was founded in San Diego, California.
 The temple focuses on being an introductory center for westerners to learn more about Buddhism.
 It regularly hosts guest speakers from various traditions of Buddhism and is known for directing members to other Buddhist temples in the area after they start showing deeper interest in a particular form of the religion.

 Benalmádena Enlightenment Stupa is in Málaga in the Andalusian region of southern Spain, overlooking Costa del Sol.
 Benalmádena Stupa (Chan Chub Chorten in Tibetan) is 33 m (108 ft) high and is the tallest stupa in Europe.
 It was inaugurated on 5 October 2003, and was the final project of Buddhist master Lopon Tsechu Rinpoche.
 The stupa is run by the non-profit Asociación Cultural Karma Kagyu de Benalmádena, under the spiritual guidance of the 17th Karmapa Trinley Thaye Dorje.

+Chithurst Buddhist Monastery located in West Sussex, was established by Ajahn Sumedho under the auspices of his teacher, Ajahn Chah in 1979.
+Although the style of the monastery has been modified to accommodate Western social and cultural mores, it retains close links with Thailand especially monasteries of the Thai Forest Tradition and is supported by an international community of Asians and Westerners.